Milton Park, Harare: History

-Situated west of Harare’s city centre, Milton Park was named after Sir William Henry Milton, an early administrator from 1898-1914, who was known as the ‘Father of the Civil Service’.
+Situated west of Harare’s city centre, Milton Park was named after Sir William Henry Milton, an early administrator from 1898 to 1914, who was known as the 'Father of the Civil Service'.
 The street names in the suburb are all of former mayors of Harare.
-William Harvey Brown (1909-1910), J. Van Praagh (1900-1901), James Lawson (1913), William Ernest Fairbridge (1897-1898 first mayor of Salisbury) and H. L. Lezard (1914-15).
+William Harvey Brown (1909–1910), J. Van Praagh (1900–1901), James Lawson (1913), William Ernest Fairbridge (1897–1898 first mayor of Salisbury) and H. L. Lezard (1914–15).

 Milton Park, Eastlea and the Avenues are considered to have a fairly common social makeup.
 Historically, Milton Park was occupied predominantly by recently arrived blue-collar workers from Britain while Avenues was occupied primarily by Southern Europeans, mostly Greeks and Portuguese, who worked in factories in Willowvale and Southerton or on the railroads.
 Today both neighbourhoods have a population of varied ethnicity and social class, though many former white residents have long moved away, to be replaced by young professionals, young families and expats; especially in the recent housing developments that have sprouted along the Princes Road and Bishop Gaul Avenue.
-A great number of students from neighboring districts attend Speciss College and the University of Zimbabwe, College Of Health Sciences, lending additional vibrancy to the area.
+A great number of students from neighboring districts attend Speciss College and the University of Zimbabwe, College of Health Sciences, lending additional vibrancy to the area.